-Subsequent to year-end, DUCA has filed an application for a certificate of dissolution of ZBC with the Ministry of Finance.
-Consistent with the executed Program agreements identified above, DUCA and ZBH will continue to support the Zenbanx Account until July 14, 2017.
+Subsequent to December 31, 2016, DUCA filed an application for a certificate of dissolution of ZBC with the Ministry of Finance.
+Consistent with the executed Program agreements identified above, DUCA and ZBH supported the Zenbanx Account until July 14, 2017.